Britain's FTSE dragged lower by miners and Unilever

 By Liisa Tuhkanen

-LONDON, Aug 12 Britain's top share index was dragged lower on Wednesday by Unilever, hit by a broker downgrade, and by mining companies after China's devaluation of the yuan pulled down metals prices.
+LONDON, Aug 12 Britain's top share index was dragged lower on Wednesday by Unilever, hit after a broker downgrade, and by mining companies suffering from a slump in metal prices due to China's devaluation of the yuan.

-China, the world's second-largest economy and biggest metals consumer, devalued its currency on Tuesday after a run of poor economic data, raising the costs of imports.
+China, the world's second-largest economy and the biggest consumer of metals, devalued its currency on Tuesday after a run of poor economic data, raising the costs of imports.

-London nickel, copper and aluminium all dropped to six-year lows on Wednesday as fears intensified that the weaker yuan would corrode demand.
+London nickel, copper and aluminium all dropped to six-year lows on Wednesday as fears intensified that China's weaker yuan would corrode demand.

-The UK mining sector was down 1.8 percent by 1038 GMT after shedding 4.4 pct in the previous session.
+The UK mining sector was down 2.9 percent in early deals after shedding 4.4 pct in the previous session.

-Blue-chip peers BHP and Anglo American both fell around 1.2 percent, with mid caps Vedanta, Lonmin and Petra down between 0.7 and 5.9 percent.
+Blue-chip peers Rio Tinto, BHP, Antofagasta and Anglo American all fell around 3 percent, with mid caps Vedanta, Lonmin and Petra down between 2.9 and 5.4 percent.

 "It takes a brave soul and deep pockets to buy these mining stocks when they're this heavily down," said Jasper Lawler, analyst at CMC Markets.

-"I don't see them rebounding massively in the general context of things unless there's some sort of extra explanation by the People's Bank of China or some move by some other central bank to combat this devaluation."

-The blue-chip FTSE 100 index was down 1.1 percent by 1040 GMT, slightly outperforming other European equities.
+The FTSE 100 was down 1.4 percent by 0827 GMT, slightly outperforming other European equities.

-Consumer goods company Unilever shed 3.7 percent after Goldman Sachs cut it to "sell" from "neutral", saying the downgrade was prompted by the rise of e-commerce and slowdown in emerging markets.
+Consumer goods company Unilever shed 3.5 percent after it was cut to "sell" from "neutral" by Goldman Sachs, which said the downgrade was spurred by the rise of e-commerce and slowdown in emerging markets.

 "We see the company as negatively positioned with respect to the changes in the retail environment as the e-commerce channel grows," Goldman Sachs said in a note.

-"Furthermore, (about) 60 percent of Unilever's sales come from (emerging markets), for which we expect structurally lower growth versus prior years and more competition in mass-market categories from local companies."
+"Furthermore, c.
+60 percent of Unilever's sales come from (emerging markets), for which we expect structurally lower growth versus prior years and more competition in mass-market categories from local companies."

-Randgold added 2 percent, one of the few risers on the blue-chip index, as the devaluation of the yuan supported gold prices.
+On the the upside, Randgold added 1.3 percent, the only riser on the blue-chip FTSE 100 index, as the devaluation of the yuan supported gold prices.

-In mid caps, Zoopla climbed 4.1 percent.
-The property website said on Wednesday it is winning back agents after months of losing listings to rivals and expects the number of branches using the comparison site to grow further.
-(Additional reporting by Kit Rees; Editing by Raissa Kasolowsky/Ruth Pitchford)

 * LME still interested in listing hot-rolled coil contract (Updating throughout)